usdot-jpo-ode/wzdx/spec-content/objects/RoadEventFeedInfo.md

 # RoadEventFeedInfo Object
-The `RoadEventFeedInfo` object stores WZDx feed header information such as metadata, contact information, and data sources.
+The `RoadEventFeedInfo` object describes WZDx feed header information such as metadata, contact information, and data sources.
 There is one `RoadEventFeedInfo` per WZDx GeoJSON document.

 ## Properties
 Name | Type | Description | Conformance | Notes